France records all-time hottest temperature amid scorching heat wave in Europe | DW | 28.06.2019

 Germany's national weather service on Friday said temperatures in June were "4.4 degrees higher than the internationally recognized reference period of 1961 to 1990."

-At least 16 cities in Italy have also been put on alert, with civil security services reportedly distributing water to tourists visiting historical sites in Rome.
+At least 16 cities in Italy have also been put under alert, with civil security services reportedly distributing water to tourists visiting historical sites in Rome.

 Forecasters say the heat will continue through the weekend and into early next week.